 Know your market

 You’ll also want to invest time in getting to know the real estate market within that radius.
-With this information, you can identify who the most active agents are within your service area and the buyer and seller demographics.
+With this information, you can identify the most active agents within your service area and the buyer and seller demographics.